 Applications that request changes to a STEP data set shall support design change management as specified in AP 242.
 To generate the correct change request records, it may be necessary to preprocess the measurement results from manufacturing and manufacturing process planning.

-Example 8

-The manufacturing execution system detects a hole breaking through a plate because of a tolerance issue.
-The manufacturing execution system populates a change request and propagates the message to the data management system that issues a change request to the design organization.
-After review, the design organization confirms the issue and issues an update to the model.
-The same UUID is provided for the hole in the updated STEP data set, even though detailed properties have changed.
-To identify specific change objects, the change management schema in ISO/TS 10303-1824 Application module: Change management39 should be applied to communicate the detailed changes.

 Data Collection through Industrial Use Case